bufbuild/buf/README.md

 ### Other methods

-For other installation methods, see our [official docs][install], which covers:
+For other installation methods, see our [official documentation][install], which covers:

 * Installing `buf` on [Windows]
 * Using `buf` as a [Docker image][docker]